loneicewolf/smbdoor/README.md

 ---------------------------------

-In my case I (too) had a bunch of compiler errors; (mentioned in Issue #2) I (in my case) had the following errors:
+In my case I (too) had a bunch of compiler errors; (mentioned in Issue #2) I had the following errors:

 ---------------------

 (...) - "Device driver does not install on any devices, use primitive driver if this is intended."

-    Here, I exactly do not know what fixed this but, in my case (**NOTE, read carefully or you may accidentaly delete the inf file**) I deleted (In visual studio) the smbdoor.inf file, but I kept the "file" itself.
+        fix: Here, I exactly do not know what fixed this but, in my case (**NOTE, read carefully or you may accidentaly delete the inf file**) I deleted (In visual studio) the smbdoor.inf file, but I kept the "file" itself.
 And - somehow, it worked.

 ----------------------

 (...) - [Version] section should specify PnpLockdown=1.

         fix: Just add "PnpLockdown=1" below [Version]

         This fix might(?) also have some connection with issue #3 But I do not know for sure.

 ----------------------